wbarksdale/SwiftyTimer/README.md

 print("stuff took \(myTimer.nanoseconds) nanoseconds to complete")
 print("or if you prefer a more manageable unit, stuff took \(myTimer.milliseconds) milliseconds to complete")
 ```

+## Swift Package Manger

+Add `SwiftyTimer` to your project by simply adding `.package(url: "https://github.com/wbarksdale/SwiftyTimer.git", from: "0.1.0")` to your Package dependencies.